-(a) It shall be the mission of the Board in administration of these Guidelines and Criteria to promote, encourage and enhance the creation of jobs which expand the City tax base and economy through granting business incentives which assist in the retention, expansion and recruitment of Primary Employers.

-(b) The goals of the Board in administration of these Guidelines and Criteria are to:

-- Create and retain jobs;

-- Expand the City tax base and economy;

-- Strengthen and diversify Primary Employers within the local economy.

-(c) The role of the Corporation in carrying out this mission and goals is to review and approve applications for business incentives, recognizing that the Corpus Christi Regional Economic Development Corporation exists for the purpose of organizing, coordinating and leading the City's economic development efforts.
-CCREDC shall be responsible for accepting and processing all Type A incentive applications and forwarding to the Board and Corporation with recommendations for action.
-All completed applications filed with CCREDC that meets the qualifying standards of the Type A Program, and provided funds allocated and budgeted are available, will be forwarded to the Type A Board along with a recommendation on course of action.
-CCREDC will provide a monthly report to the Board of any application that was deemed ineligible and the reason.
+- (a) It shall be the mission of the Board in administration of these Guidelines and Criteria to promote, encourage and enhance the expansion of the City tax base and economy through granting business incentives. - (b) The goals of the Board in administration of these Guidelines and Criteria are to: - Create and retain jobs; - Expand the City tax base and economy: - Strengthen and diversify the local economy. - (c) The role of the Corporation in carrying out this mission and goals is to review and approve applications for business incentives, recognizing that the Corpus Christi Regional Economic Development Corporation exists for the purpose of organizing, coordinating and leading the City's economic development efforts.
+CCREDC shall be responsible for accepting and processing all Type B incentive applications.
+All applicants will be required to provide a courtesy copy of their application to the City Manager and appropriate City staff.
+When an application is received, the CCREDC staff will meet with the City Manager and appropriate City staff to review the application.
+Once the CCREDC staff, with the concurrence of the City Manager, determines that an application is complete and the recommendations on the application have been finalized, the CCREDC staff will take the project to the CCREDC Board of Trustees for approval.
+At the CCREDC Board meeting, any Board member, including the Mayor, City Council representative, and the City Manager may support or object to the project.
+All completed applications filed with CCREDC that meet the qualifying standards of the Type B Program, provided that allocated and budgeted funds are available, will be presented to the Type B Board along with a recommendation on course of action at an appropriate meeting following the review of the CCREDC Board.
+CCREDC will include in its standard quarterly report to the Board information about any application that was deemed ineligible and the reason.